 Changes in these subjective assumptions, particularly for the expected stock price volatility and the expected term of options, can materially affect the fair value estimate.
 Our expected stock price volatility assumption is based on the historical volatility of our stock over a period similar to the expected term and other relevant factors.
 Higher estimated volatility increases the fair value of a stock option, while lower estimated volatility has the opposite effect.
-The total fair value of stock options granted during the year ended December 31, 2018, was \$17.6 million.
-If the weighted average of the stock price volatility assumption was increased or decreased by 1%, the total fair value of stock options awarded during the year ended December 31, 2018, would have increased or decreased by approximately \$0.5 million and the total expense recognized for the year ended December 31, 2018, for options awarded during the same period would have increased or decreased by less than \$0.1 million.
+The total fair value of stock options granted during the year ended December 31, 2019, was \$23.1 million.
+If the weighted average of the stock price volatility assumption was increased or decreased by 5%, the total fair value of stock options awarded during the year ended December 31, 2019, would have increased or decreased by approximately \$3.3 million and the total expense recognized for the year ended December 31, 2019, for options awarded during the same period would have increased or decreased by approximately \$0.6 million.

 We derive the expected term assumption for stock options based on historical experience and other relevant factors concerning expected behavior with regard to option exercises.
 The expected term is determined using a consistent method at each grant date.
 A longer expected term assumption increases the fair value of stock option awards, while a shorter expected term assumption has the opposite effect.
-If the weighted average of the expected term was increased or decreased by one year, the total fair value of stock options awarded during the year ended December 31, 2018, would have increased or decreased by approximately \$1.7 million, and the total expense recognized for the year ended December 31, 2018, for options awarded during 2018 would have increased or decreased by approximately \$0.3 million.
+If the weighted average of the expected term was increased or decreased by one year, the total fair value of stock options awarded during the year ended December 31, 2019, would have increased or decreased by approximately \$2.1 million, and the total expense recognized for the year ended December 31, 2019, for options awarded during 2019 would have increased or decreased by approximately \$0.4 million.

 For a significant majority of our awards, share-based compensation expense is recognized on a straight-line basis over the requisite service period, which ranges from one to five years, depending on the award.
 Share-based compensation expense is recognized on a grade-vesting methodology for performance-based restricted stock units.
 Share-based compensation expense is based on the number of awards expected to vest and is, therefore, reduced for an estimate of the number of awards that are expected to be forfeited.
 The forfeiture estimates are based on historical data and other factors; share-based compensation expense is adjusted annually for actual results.
-Total share-based compensation expense for the year ended December 31, 2018, was \$25.2 million, which is net of a reduction of approximately \$4.1 million for actual and estimated forfeitures.
+Total share-based compensation expense for the year ended December 31, 2019, was \$39.3 million, which is net of a reduction of approximately \$3.7 million for actual and estimated forfeitures.
 Fluctuations in our overall employee turnover rate may result in changes in estimated forfeiture rates and differences between estimated forfeiture rates and actual experience and, therefore could have a significant unanticipated impact on share-based compensation expense.

 Modifications of the terms of outstanding awards may result in significant increases or decreases in share-based compensation.
-There were no material modifications to the terms of outstanding options, restricted stock units or deferred stock units during 2018, 2017 or 2016.
+During the fourth quarter of 2019, we entered a mutual separation agreement with our former CEO, pursuant to which his outstanding stock options were modified, which resulted in \$10.9 million of share-based compensation expense in the quarter related to the acceleration and revaluation of his stock options.
+There were no material modifications to the terms of outstanding options, restricted stock units or deferred stock units during 2018 or 2017.